 The restrictions on abortion in the Human Life Protection Act did not become operative upon the law’s enactment.
 Rather, the restrictions were to become effective immediately in one of two circumstances.
 First, the restrictions become effective upon a decision from the Supreme Court overruling Roe v.
 Wade.
 KRS 311.772(2)(a).
 Second, the restrictions become effective upon the adoption of an amendment to the United States Constitution that “restores to the Commonwealth of Kentucky the authority to prohibit abortion.”
 KRS 311.772(2)(b)…

 The prohibition on performing abortions in KRS 311.772 became effective on June 24, 2022, the date on which the Supreme Court issued its decision in Dobbs…

 Thus did Kentucky end the practice of abortion.
 A legal challenge was filed on June 27, 2022.
 Please help spread the word that the 2022 General Election will have a ballot initiative to allow all Kentuckians to make clear there is no right to abortion or funding for abortions in Kentucky’s Constitution.

 Prior to this aggressive legal travesty, states were holding referendums to make abortion illegal, and when graphic photos of aborted babies were shown to people, they voted abortion down.
-Taking the reigns from the states was the only way to make abortion legal.
+Taking the reins from the states was the only way to make abortion legal.
 Now, each state can only pass laws to lessen its destruction of life.